RayhanalKavey/NutriFoodie-HTML-CSS-Responsive-Project/content.md

 ### Summary

 The smart weekly food subscription that will make you healthy.
-Customize your personal tastes and nutritional needs.
-We have delivered 16,000+ meals last year!
+Customize your tastes and nutritional needs.
+We delivered 16,000+ meals last year!

 ### NutriFoodie features